-Miss Odufuye and Miss Cascayan are supported by Miss Logan and Miss Promowicz.
+Miss Staniszewska and Mr Holt are supported by Mrs Logan and Miss Hudson within the nursery.

 At St. Helen’s we are committed to developing the whole child through a broad and balanced curriculum.
 We ensure that we cover all areas of the Early Years Foundation Stage Curriculum.